BolsUA/documentation/docs/database.md

 - `scholarship_id`: References the scholarship the juror is responsible for.
 - `user_id`: References the juror assigned to evaluate the scholarship.

-## Winner
-The `winner` table stores the information about the winning applicants of scholarships.

-- `grading_id`: References the grading associated with the winning application.
-- `accepted`: Boolean value indicating whether the applicant accepted the scholarship.
-- `timeStamp`: Timestamp when the winner decision was finalized.
-- `id`: Unique identifier for the winner.

 ## Documents
 The `documents` table stores files associated with various entities in the system (e.g., applications or scholarships).